 About ConsumerLab.com

-In "Should I take ashwagandha for sleep?" in the Washington Post (March 4, 2024), medical experts Chiti Parikh, co-director of Integrative Health at Weill Cornell Medicine, and Darshan Mehta, medical and education director for the Osher Center for Integrative Health at Brigham and Women’s Hospital and Harvard Medical School, both suggest that when choosing a product, one should "reference third-party platforms that vet and test the chemical properties of supplements such as ConsumerLab.com."
+In "Should I take ashwagandha for sleep?" in The Washington Post (March 4, 2024), medical experts Chiti Parikh, co-director of Integrative Health at Weill Cornell Medicine, and Darshan Mehta, medical and education director for the Osher Center for Integrative Health at Brigham and Women’s Hospital and Harvard Medical School, both suggest that when choosing a product, one should "reference third-party platforms that vet and test the chemical properties of supplements such as ConsumerLab.com."
 ConsumerLab's tests and quality ratings of products are found in its Ashwagandha Supplements Review, which includes its Top Picks among products.

 In an episode about California Prop 65 warning labels on the popular podcast 99% Invisible (March 6, 2024), ConsumerLab’s president, Tod Cooperman, M.D., discussed the importance of warnings and limits on toxic compounds.
 Dr. Cooperman’s interview starts at 27:36 into the podcast.